ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 In the following, I will make use of this analogy all the time.
 Also, functions in mathematics are nothing but [pure functions](https://en.wikipedia.org/wiki/Pure_function) in programming.

-All of the code below can be found on [GitHub](https://github.com/ScriptRaccoon/group-theory-typescript).
+All of the code below can be found on [GitHub](https://github.com/ScriptRaccoon/group-theory-typescript). _The repository is still in development.
+This post will be updated accordingly._

 ## What is a group?